ivs-kuleuven/platosim3/docs/source/InputFile.md

 Mean readout noise of the detector, expressed in e<sup>-</sup>.

 Readout noise occurs due to the imperfect nature of the CCD amplifiers.
 When the electrons are transferred to the amplifier, the induced voltage is measured.
-However, this measurement is not perfect, but gives a value which is on average too high by an amount of the readout noise, with the squareroot of the readout noise as standard deviation.
+However, this measurement is not perfect, but gives a value which is on average too high by an amount of the readout noise, with the squareroot of the readout noise as standard deviation (we add the readout noise of the FEE and the CCD in quadrature).

-#### <a name="electronicOffset"></a>ElectronicOffset
-<i>Allowed values:</i> ≥ 0

-Electronic offset or bias level, expressed in ADU, that is added to the digital signal in order to avoid negative readout values.
-The electronic offset can be measured in a pre-scan strip, which essentially consists of a few additional rows of the CCD.
-These rows only contain the electronic offset and the readout noise.
-This pre-scan strip consisting of [NumPreScanRows](#numPreScanRows) rows will be stored in the output file.